alisonkhill/galwithatrowel/README.md

 ### 2 CSS Features
 1. *"A navigation menu that expands and collapses properly at desktop and mobile sizes, such as by switching between vertical and horizontal styles"*
-    a.
-The top navigation menu and the footer contact information switch between vertical and horizontal layouts when switching between mobile and desktop/landscape tablets.
+    1. The top navigation menu and the footer contact information switch between vertical and horizontal layouts when switching between mobile and desktop/landscape tablets.
 2. *"Use Flexbox or CSS Grid to organize content areas based on mobile or desktop views."*
-    a.
-The About, Services, and Gallery sections all use Flexbox to change their layout into two columns for larger screen sizes.
+    1. The About, Services, and Gallery sections all use Flexbox to change their layout into two columns for larger screen sizes.

 ### 3 JavaScript Features
 1. *"Create a form (such as a ‘Contact Us’ form), validate at least one field (ex: email is in the correct format) and then use that information on your page somehow."*